 Blockchain arguably at present is the most talked-about technology.
 Blockchain is being explored by all major industries, including the telecom sector, to determine its benefits and how to apply it to its operations.
 For the telecom sector, blockchain’s value lies in its security, transparency, the immutability of data, and control that it provides at every point of transaction across the ecosystem.

-The telecom sector has always been open to innovation and as a result it has changed a lot in the last 20 years.
-However, despite constantly evolving, several problems still exist unresolved such as the struggle with roaming, risk of fraud, privacy issues, high fees and so much more.
+In the telecom industry, several problems still exist unresolved such as the struggle with roaming, risk of fraud, privacy issues, high fees and so much more.
 When it comes to inter-carrier transactions, they use a mix of automated and manual systems which makes the method of doing business together delayed, complicated, and expensive.
 Many of the current challenges faced by telecom companies can be resolved by blockchain technology.

 Benefits of Blockchain in Telecom